sdmx-twg/sdmx-json/structure-message/docs/1-sdmx-json-field-guide.md

 	"errors": [
 	  {
 		"code": 150,
-		"title": "Invalid number of items in the item parameter" "wsCustomErrorCode": 39272
+		"title": { "en": "Invalid number of items in the item parameter" }
+		"wsCustomErrorCode": 39272
 	  }
 	]